JonatanQuiles87/Salvo-Battleship/README.md

 ## Testing API points

-For testing pursoses, you will been able in main file SalvoApplication, you will uncomment the grey section to activate sample data tested.
+For testing pursoses, you will been able in main file SalvoApplication, you will uncomment the grey section with /* and */ to activate sample data tested.

 The API point for test are: